 Life Science III 1007

-Research Specialities: Developmental Regulation in Chlamydia.
+Research Specialties: Bacterial pathogenesis focusing on Chlamydia.
 Chlamydia spp. are Gram negative, obligate intracellular bacterial pathogens which cause disease in humans as well as economically important domestic animals.
 These bacteria mainly infect the mucosal epithelial layer lining the lung, ocular, digestive, and genital tracts eliciting damage primarily in the form of immunopathology.
-In humans, C. trachomatis is responsible for trachoma (the leading cause of preventable blindness worldwide) and is the leading cause of reported bacterial sexually transmitted infections (STIs) in the United States (and worldwide) with over 1.2 million cases reported in 2008 (CDC).
+In humans, C. trachomatis is responsible for trachoma (the leading cause of preventable infectious blindness worldwide) and is the leading cause of reported bacterial sexually transmitted infections (STIs) in the United States (and worldwide) with over 1.5 million cases reported in 2015 (CDC).
+Infections in women are of particular concern as they can lead to pelvic inflammatory disease, life-threatening ectopic pregnancy, or infertility.
 C. pneumoniae infects the respiratory tract causing pneumonia.
 While the incidence of chlamydial pneumonia is unknown, there are over 2 million reported cases of pneumonia in the United States each year (CDC).
 Furthermore, C. pneumoniae infections are a suspected risk factor for the development of cardiovascular disease and other chronic conditions.
-While antibiotics are relatively effective in treating chlamydial infections, recent work has demonstrated that resistance against frontline antibiotics is a real threat, demonstrating a need for the discovery of new antibiotic targets.
-Concurrently, the high percentage of asymptomatic chlamydial infections (≥50% of STIs are asymptomatic), and the link between these infections and chronic disease, illustrates the urgent need to develop vaccines.
+While antibiotics are relatively effective in treating chlamydial infections, treatment failure is a growing concern and there is a need for the discovery of new antibiotic targets.
+Concurrently, the high percentage of asymptomatic chlamydial infections (≥50% of STIs are asymptomatic), and the link between these infections and chronic disease, illustrates the urgent need to develop vaccines and anti-infectives.

 PhD, 2006, University of Pittsburgh School of Medicine

-Chlamydia spp. transition between two distinct developmental forms, the environmentally stable infectious form known as the elementary body (EB) and the intracellular replicative form known as the reticulate body (RB).
-For successful reproduction, the EB must bind and become internalized in a eukaryotic cell, modify host-vesicular trafficking pathways, transform into an RB (for binary fission to occur), transition back into an EB and finally exit from the host cell into the environment.
-Despite this complicated developmental cycle, Chlamydia spp. encode few canonical gene regulators and the mechanisms regulating morphogenesis remain largely undefined.
+My research is broadly focused on how bacterial physiology, using Chlamydia as a model pathogen, impacts virulence based on the premise that most bacterial pathogens must be able to obtain nutrients, grow, and divide to cause disease.
+These bacteria transition between two distinct developmental forms, the environmentally stable infectious form known as the elementary body (EB) and the intracellular replicative form known as the reticulate body (RB).
+For successful reproduction, the EB must bind and become internalized in a eukaryotic cell, modify host-vesicular trafficking pathways, differentiate into an RB, transition back into an EB, and finally exit from the host cell into the environment.
+Despite this complicated developmental cycle and its essentiality to infection, the mechanisms regulating and carrying out morphogenesis remain largely undefined.
 Recently, global bacterial Ser/Thr/Tyr protein phosphorylation has become an increasingly appreciated method for regulating protein function in bacteria.
-Chlamydia spp. encode two validated Ser/Thr kinases as well as putative protein phosphatases.
-However, the extent of phosphorylation in Chlamydia is unknown and few protein kinase targets have been identified.
+Chlamydia spp. encode two validated Ser/Thr kinases and our group recently validated a PP2C protein phosphatase.
+However, the extent of phosphorylation in Chlamydia throughout development and the role of phosphorylation in chlamydial physiology and virulence is ill-defined.

-As a first step in determining the role of phosphorylation in chlamydial biology, I recently directed a project to map the phosphoproteome of Chlamydia caviae GPIC EB and RB developmental forms.
-A well-studied guinea pig infection model exists for C. caviae and the pathology mimics C. pneumoniae and C. trachomatis infections in humans.
-This research had three key findings: 1) that C. caviae are capable of utilizing global Ser/Thr/Tyr protein phosphorylation (phosphorylating >4% of its proteome), 2) proteins phosphorylated in C. caviae are highly conserved throughout Chlamydia spp. suggestive of a conserved chlamydial phosphoproteome, and 3) that protein phosphorylation is much more prevalent in EBs (3-fold more phosphoproteins) than in RBs.
-Phosphoprotein profiles of other Chlamydia spp. demonstrate similar phosphoprotein numbers and developmental skewing compared to C. caviae .
+As a first step in determining the role of phosphorylation in chlamydial biology, we mapped the phosphoproteome of Chlamydia caviae GPIC EB and RB developmental forms.
+This research had three key findings: 1) that C. caviae are capable of global Ser/Thr/Tyr protein phosphorylation (phosphorylating >4% of its proteome), 2) proteins phosphorylated in C. caviae are highly conserved throughout Chlamydia spp. suggestive of a conserved chlamydial phosphoproteome, and 3) that protein phosphorylation appears to be more prevalent in EBs (3-fold more phosphoproteins) than in RBs.
+Phosphoprotein profiles of other Chlamydia spp. demonstrate similar phosphoprotein numbers and developmental skewing compared to C. caviae.
 Collectively, these data led us to hypothesize that phosphorylation plays a key role in regulating morphogenesis.
 The extent, conservation, and developmental skew of protein phosphorylation provide support for further studies to discern the importance and consequences of protein phosphorylation in Chlamydia.
+In addition, work by others and our research team has shown that chemical inhibition of kinase and phosphatase activity reduces bacterial growth indicating that these proteins might serve as novel antimicrobial targets.

-Consequently, my research will focus on 1) elucidating the triggering mechanism(s) leading to early dephosphorylation events, 2) characterizing the phosphorylation-controlled chlamydial partner switching mechanism, and 3) assessing the role of phosphorylation in regulating key central metabolic enzymes found to be differentially phosphorylated in EBs versus RBs.
-In addition, my research also will expand upon the recent breakthrough in chlamydial genetics through the development of tools to increase the methods available to genetically manipulate Chlamydia.
-These projects will provide important insights into the biology of Chlamydia spp., identify pathways that can be targeted to short-circuit its pathogenic abilities, and will generate tools necessary for vaccine creation.
+Consequently, my research focuses on 1) elucidating the function and regulation of the chlamydial protein kinases and phosphatases during bacterial growth, 2) characterizing the phosphorylation-controlled chlamydial partner switching mechanism, and 3) assessing the role of phosphorylation in regulating key physiological processes, including metabolism, found to be differentially phosphorylated in EBs versus RBs.
+In addition, my research seeks to expand upon the more recent breakthrough in chlamydial genetics through the development of tools to increase the methods available to genetically manipulate Chlamydia.
+These projects will provide important insights into the biology of Chlamydia, identify pathways that can be targeted to disrupt its pathogenic abilities, and will generate tools useful for the design of live-attenuated strains for vaccine studies.

 Articles in Professional Journals